ssube/feedme/README.md

 the world and discover fascinating new places, or make them all creepy relatives selling Tupperware and watch the disaster unfold.

-This project started as a joke.
-The initial goal was to find out whether a completely automated process could produce coherent social media posts.
-The results were better than expected, especially in topical similarity between the text and images, so I cleaned up the code to share and I am working on writing up the prompt generation process.

 Sample feeds:

 - [example dataset](https://examples.perpetualvoid.ai/index.html)